Bancroft Mills: History

-Establishment and Change of Leadership: 1831–1895
+Establishment and change of leadership: 1831–1895

 Joseph Bancroft (1803–1874), an English immigrant who had worked in the Midlands textile industry, established Bancroft Mills in 1831.
 The mill was rebuilt following an 1839 flood and was expanded several times, including a large 1895 expansion.
 By 1880, the mill was already the largest cotton finishing mill in the United States.
 Joseph Bancroft's son Samuel Bancroft, publisher of the Wilmington newspaper Every Evening and a major philanthropist, took control in the 1880s.
 His collection of pre-Raphaelite paintings formed the basis of the Delaware Art Museum.
 His brother William Poole Bancroft donated nearby land to start Wilmington's extensive park system, and his donation for a public library is also considered the beginning of the Wilmington Public Library.

-Consolidation and Innovation: 1895–1961
+Consolidation and innovation: 1895–1961

 The mills were consolidated in 1895 by the Bancroft family partnership, which was soon reformed into a corporation.
 While other mills produced high-quality cloth, the Bancroft Mills were noted for their technological innovation and for finishing cloth that had been produced elsewhere.
 They were especially noted for producing fabric window shades.
 Bancroft introduced the mercerizing process into the United States, and pioneered the use of synthetic fabrics in weaving.
 They introduced the first permanent crease fabrics and Ban-Lon.

 As textile producers left the northeastern United States for the southern states, the production buildings of Bancroft Mills closed in 1961 and the Bancroft Company was purchased by Indian Head Mills, Inc.

-Re-purposing of the Mills
+Re-purposing of the mills

 The complex was recently owned by Wilmington Piece Dye company which went bankrupt in May 2003.
 The site was then bought by O'Neill Properties Group, a company specializing in the renovation and revitalization of disused or potentially dangerous parcels of land.
 In September 2015, Bancroft Mills became a large luxury condominium complex, called Rockford Falls.
 Today the complex stands as a reminder of the significant milling history of the Brandywine Valley.

 Around 1:30 a.m.
 May 2, 2015, a fire was reported at the site.
-Wilmington FD as well as Volunteer Fire Companies from New Castle County in Delaware as well as companies from Chester and Delaware Counties from Pennsylvania responded.
-The building was currently under demolition.
+Wilmington FD as well as volunteer fire companies from New Castle County in Delaware as well as companies from Chester and Delaware counties in Pennsylvania responded.
+The building was under demolition at the time of the fire.

 Early in the morning of November 9, 2016, fire engulfed a large section of the abandoned property, destroying several of the historic mill buildings.
 As of that day the cause had not yet been determined.
 The rest of the Bancroft Mills, including its last remaining chimney and factory buildings along the creek, were completely demolished after the most recent fire.
-The land was next purchased by Delaware-based real estate company Capano Management, which has been rebuilt into new luxury apartment homes called The Falls.
+The land was purchased by Delaware-based real estate company Capano Management, who built new luxury apartment homes called The Falls.